ShaunaGordon/hugo-lucid-dream/README.md

 This theme can be used for two purposes:

 1. If you're making a site which links to other sites and your stuff all around the internet, then you can switch to "Cards view" for that.
-I use this view for my home page here: [UtkarshVerma's Site](https://utkarshverma.github.io)
 2. If you're simply making a blog or another website with a bunch of posts, then switch to the "Posts view" for that.
-I use this view for my blog: [UtkarshVerma's Blog](https://utkarshverma.github.io/blog)
+I use this view for [my blog](https://shaunagordon.com).

 This project adheres to the Contributor Covenant [code of conduct](/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [utkarshverma@pm.me](mailto:utkarshverma@pm.me).
+Please report unacceptable behavior to [shauna@gordons.me](mailto:shauna@gordons.me).

 ### Live Demo